nelabdiel/wrappuccino/README.md

 # **Wrappuccino** — FastAPI ML Pipeline Wrapper

 Wrappuccino provides a clean, modular way to deploy full machine learning pipelines as REST APIs using FastAPI and Gunicorn.
-Each pipeline can consist of a preprocessing script, a vectorizer, and a model—all packaged into a single folder for clarity and reusability.
+Each pipeline can consist of a preprocessing script, a vectorizer, and a model (scikit-learn, PyTorch, or ONNX)—all packaged into a single folder for clarity and reusability.

 ---

 ## Features

+* **Multi-framework support**: Deploy scikit-learn (.pkl), PyTorch (.pth/.pt), and ONNX (.onnx) models
 * **Pipeline-based organization**: Each ML pipeline lives in its own subfolder under `pipelines/`
 * **Optional preprocessing**: Supports modular text transformations before vectorization
 * **Automatic API generation**: REST API with comprehensive endpoint documentation